If you’re reading this site, it’s because you’re interested in keeping the maintenance of your motorcycle up to date.

-Firstly, unless you already have a centre-stand (which is awesome, but rare… although surprisingly common on very cheap bikes!), you need a rear paddock stand.
+Firstly, unless you already have a centre-stand (which is awesome, but rare… although surprisingly common on very cheap bikes!), you need a paddock stand.
 It’s definitely the first motorcycle tool (or workshop accessory) you should buy.

 If you have a centre stand and/or if you have a shaft or belt drive, this is less critical.
 But in nearly every motorcycle I’ve owned, this has been a great thing to own.

 Oil filter wrench — To change the oil filter

-Oil filters are often impossible to remove with a normal wrench set (unless they’re K&N filters).
-Companies like Triumph say “buy our fancy Triumph oil filter wrench” but that’s not really necessary.
+Oil filters are often impossible to remove with a normal wrench set (unless they’re K&N or HifloFiltro filters).
+Some companies like to say “buy our fancy branded tool” but that’s not really necessary.

 Oil drain pan with cap — To make disposing of oil easy